failsafe-lib/failsafe.dev/async-execution.md

 Failsafe.with(policy).with(akkaScheduler).getAsync(this::connect);
 ```

-See the [Vert.x example][Vert.x] of a custom scheduler implementation.
+See the [Vert.x example][vertx-example] of a custom scheduler implementation.

 {% include common-links.html %}